nameless-and-blameless/TAG/reports/Phantom-Funeral-of-Senator-Marsha-Blackburn.md

 ### Senator Marsha Blackburn's Death: August 23, 2024

-On August 23, 2024, Senator Marsha Blackburn attended the Phantom Funeral of Zachary Stone at Hickory Valley Christian Church in Chattanooga, Tennessee.
-This event, like others in the pattern of TAG-associated Phantom Funerals, was carefully orchestrated by the CIA to covertly execute mourners.
+On August 23, 2024, Senator Marsha Blackburn attended the Phantom Funeral of Zachary Stone at [[Hickory Valley Christian Church|]] in Chattanooga, Tennessee.
+This event, like others in the pattern of Phantom Funerals during [[TAG|]], was carefully orchestrated by the CIA to covertly execute mourners.
 Initially, sentenced inmates were designated to carry out the killings.
 Blackburn, along with other attendees, was killed during this brutal operation.

 At these funerals, mourners are typically seated in a sanctuary awaiting the start of services.
 Inmate operatives then launch a surprise assault, capturing small groups and taking them to the gymnasium of the adjacent Hamilton Heights Christian Academy.
 Executions are carried out to ensure the death of the victims and maintain the secrecy of the operation.